-Although no documentation identifies the specific data SSA reviewed, our analysis of the historical data indicates that less than half of ALJs decided 500 or more cases in the 3 fiscal years prior to setting the expectation.
-Specifically, the percentage of judges who decided 500 or more cases was 34 percent in fiscal year 2005, 41 percent in 2006, and 43 percent in 2007.29 These data include every judge who issued at least one disposition, including those who did not work the full year (e.g., newly hired or retired) and those who were considered "partially available" for hearings due to other official duties (e.g., office management).
-However, given that fully available judges make up the majority of judges, as we describe later, this indicates that a sizable number of fully-available judges did not meet the expectation in the years before SSA set it.30
+&lt;sup>29According to SSA data, there were 1,233 judges in fiscal year 2005, 1,217 judges in fiscal year 2006, and 1,155 judges in fiscal year 2007.

+hearings due to other official duties (e.g., office management).
+However, given that fully available judges make up the majority of judges, as we describe later, this indicates that a sizable number of fully-available judges did not meet the expectation in the years before SSA set it.